 This 6-day itinerary, Exploring the Tattooed Tribes of Chin State, takes you through the ethnic villages of the northwestern region of the country.
 Visit Yangon, Nyaung Oo, Kyunchaun, Mindat, Kyardo, Kanpetlet, Kyunchaun and Bagan, to gain a whole new cultural perspective.
 Chat with local tribes and trek across the lush rolling hills as you enjoy your Myanmar adventure.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

 Arrive in Yangon, the country’s former capital, filled with beautiful colonial-style buildings.
 Stroll through downtown to see old homes and the gorgeous architecture amidst the busy city life.
 In the afternoon, enjoy shopping at Scotts Market.
 Pay a visit to Chauk Htat Gyi to see the massive reclining Buddha.
 Learn about a culture within a culture as you wander through Yangon’s own Chinatown.
-Spend the night at a hotel of your choice-- we recommend The Governor's Residence or The Strand.
+Spend the night at a hotel of your choice.

-Fly to Nyaung Oo and transfer to the jetty to take a boat down the Irrawaddy River to the Kyunchaung jetty.
-Climb into a jeep and enjoy the scenery as you sit back on the way to Mindat, a little town sitting at nearly 5,000 feet elevation.
+Fly to Bagan and climb into a jeep.
+Enjoy the scenery as you sit back on the way to Mindat, a little town sitting at nearly 5,000 feet elevation about 4.5 hours away.
 You will see the heart of the central dry zone and several toddy plantations.
 Once in Mindat, you’ll spend the night in a welcoming local guest house.

 Learn about the daily lives of the Mon Chin, Dai Chin and Magan Chin tribes people during your time in Mindat.
 The women have intricately-tattooed faces and the people still don their colorful, traditional dress.
 Sit down for a meal at one of the flat stone tables created near the tribe’s houses.
 Visit Kyardo after a pleasant trek from Mindat.
 Meet members of the Mon tribe and learn about their ways of life - many of the men still wear only loincloth.
 See where the tribe makes sacrifices, their stone table cemetery and learn about their burial traditions using small pots.
 Return to Mindat and retire to your guesthouse.